netZoo/netZoo.github.io/content/_index.md

 </div>
 {{< /rawhtml >}}

-netZoo{R,Py,M,C} is a menagerie of network biology methods for the inference and analysis of gene regulatory networks.
+netZoo{R,Py,M,C} is a menagerie of network biology methods.
 Implementation details and use cases in

 > The Network Zoo: a multilingual package for the inference and analysis of gene regulatory networks.
 Ben Guebila et al, 2023.
 Genome Biology. [doi:10.1186/s13059-023-02877-1](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-023-02877-1)